symbiotejs/symbiote.js/docs/ssr.md

 1. **Server**: `SSR.processHtml()` / `SSR.renderToString()` produces HTML with `bind=` / `itemize=` attributes preserved
 2. **Client**: Component with `ssrMode = true` skips template injection, attaches bindings to pre-rendered DOM
 3. State mutations on client update DOM reactively

+For components that may or may not be server-rendered, use `isoMode = true` instead of `ssrMode`.
+It detects children automatically: hydrates if pre-rendered content exists, renders from template otherwise.

 ---